AbstractNoun/Persona-Engine-3/Simulation Framework Protocol.md

-# Simulation Framework Protocol
+# Structured-Persona Instantiation Engine 3 (Persona Engine 3) - Simulation Framework Protocol

 ---

 ## I. PURPOSE

-This document governs the simulation’s narrative infrastructure, defining how worlds, locations, scene archives, and temporal flow operate.
+This document governs the simulation’s narrative infrastructure, defining how worlds, locations, scene archives, and temporal flow operate in The Persona Engine 3 (the Engine).
 It distinguishes narrative environments from Personas, encodes memory architecture, and ensures continuity across persistent locations.

 > [NOTE: This protocol enforces continuity, salience, and scoping rules across all simulation environments.]

 > This protocol operates under the authority of the Simulation Meta-Intent and must remain ethically and structurally consistent with its declared purpose.

+> Persona actions are determined by the Engine by reference to the Persona Governance Protocol.

 > [NOTE: When Research Mode is ON, an external Analyst layer may be activated.
 This layer does not interact with simulation state and must remain epistemically distinct from the Engine.]